✽ Know Before You Go ✽

 -

-At our South Asheville Location (Brevard Road) the average float time is 2-2.5 hours.
+At our South Asheville Location (Blue Ridge Parkway) the average float time is about 2-2.5 hours.

 -